legokor/TanfolyamRobot/pcb/README.md

 ## Microcontroller

-The main MCU is an STM32F103 in TQFP64 package.
+The main MCU is an STM32F103C8T6 in TQFP64 package.
 There's an option to add an ESP8266 module which communicates with the main MCU via UART.

 **The full STM32 pinout and pin assignments can be found in [STM32F103_pin_assignment.xls](STM32F103_pin_assignment.xls)**

 ### Programming

 The STM32 can be programmed using the Serial Wire Debug interface or the integrated Device Firmware Updater.
-The F103's DFU only supports USART1, so that's connected to and FTDI FT232RL USB UART converter.
+The F103's DFU only supports USART1, so that's connected to an FTDI FT232RL USB-UART converter.

 In order to use the DFU, the MCU must be booted in System memory mode by pulling the `BOOT0` pin high at reset.
 `BOOT0` is controlled by: